eduardo-w-bandeira/glosvar/_under_consideration.md

-# Glossary
+# Abbreviations Under Consideration
 - compos = composite | composition | compose
-    - Not comp, because comp = component.
+    - Not comp, since comp = component.
 - meth = method
 - mesg = message
-    - Not msg, because it's a spelling.
+    - Not msg, since it's a spelling.
-    - Not mess, because it has its own meaning.
+    - Not mess, since it has its own meaning.
 - pakg = package
 - reg = register | registration | registry
+    - Pronounced with a hard 'g' as in 'go'.
-- sorc = source
+- repres = representation | represent
-    - Not src, because it's a spelling.
+    - Not repr, since it's a built-in function.
-    - Not sour, because it has its own meaning.
-    - Should we really abbreviate this?
 - val = validate | validation
     - The setback is that it may be confused with value or valid.